Miami-Dade Schools Police sergeant terminated over run-in with Doral Police outside restaurant in April

 After a struggle, Guevara and her colleague were eventually allowed to call a friend who picked them up.

-Nearly four months later, the Miami-Dade County School Board made its decision tp fire her from the force, despite her pleas for leniency.
+Fast forward to Wednesday, the school board decided to start the firing process despite the sergeant’s remarks.

-“I’m not here to ask for pardon.
-I know I’m deserving of some sort of discipline,” Guevara said.
-“After all, I placed myself in that position.
-I’m just here to ask you to please reconsider.
-This is my job, and I love my job, and I do it with a passion.”
+“I hope that you can see and understand where I’m coming from,” Guevara said.

 The other officer that was out with Guevara that night is not facing termination since her involvement in the incident was minimal.
+However, she was disciplined administratively.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.